State Reform School for Boys: Lyman School for Boys 1884

-The main building of the Lyman School, formally State Reform School, was formally vacated in April 1885.
+The main building of the Lyman School was formally vacated in April 1885.
 This marked a significant milestone in the transfer of the property to the new hospital.
 Evidence of this swift transition includes the sale of school desks, which had been appraised at $5.00 each in September 1881, for a mere 25 cents each at a public auction in April 1885, with several dealers present.

 With the main building cleared, reconstruction efforts for the new Westborough State Hospital commenced on May 18, 1885.
 Despite the main building being vacated, some boys remained on the Westborough grounds.
 By September 30, 1885, there were 94 boys still in trust houses.
 The Lyman School fully vacated the boiler house in October 1885.
 The farm land was officially turned over to the Trustees of the hospital in November 1885.
 The "Peter's trust house," along with Mr. and Mrs. Howard, relocated to the Willow House in November 1885, further consolidating the Lyman School's move.

-The Lyman School for Boys: a new era in Westborough (1886)

-By late 1886, the Lyman School for Boys had largely completed its relocation to a new site in Westborough, Massachusetts.
-This move marked a significant shift in the institution's operations and capacity, as its former buildings were simultaneously converted into the Westborough Insane Hospital.

-The new establishment

-Situated less than a mile from its previous location, the new Lyman School occupied a smaller farm, designed to accommodate a significantly reduced number of pupils.
-The facility could comfortably house approximately 100 boys, a stark contrast to the larger capacity of the old buildings.
-During the preceding year, the pupil count rarely exceeded 100, often dropping as low as 83, with an average of about 93—the smallest number ever reported for the school.

-The total cost of the new establishment was considerable, with the nearly completed buildings amounting to roughly $68,000.
-When combined with the price of the new farm, the aggregate cost surpassed $80,000.
-Approximately $10,000 of this was drawn from the Lyman Fund, a legacy from the school's founder, Theodore Lyman, which held an approximate market value of $52,000 in securities at the time.

-The new farm, encompassing nearly 100 acres, was valued at $13,900 without the new structures.
-The valuation of the farm and buildings, excluding the unfinished chapel, stood at nearly $73,000.
-Once completed, the chapel was expected to increase the total valuation to over $76,000.
-Including personal estate valued at $25,555, the total worth of the new facility's buildings, furniture, and land approached $100,000, equating to roughly $1,000 per pupil for the 100-boy capacity.
-The overall market value of all funds belonging to the Lyman School was approximately $55,000, with only the income from these funds typically used for the school's annual expenses.